To Promote the Health, Welfare and Safety of our Communities by Advocating for Responsible Planning

 The Napa River and the Napa Watersheds are our life-blood: they provide clean water for our life and livelihood.
 Napa Vision 2050 is fighting to insure the quality of our water and air supplies: we are concerned about over-development, particularly in the hillside watersheds, and the results of over-tourism that brings millions of visitors to impact our air, water and traffic.

 The cities of Napa and St. Helena have taken a position that the land-use controls in the watersheds be strengthened to insure water quality and supply.
-The county has not acted to do so therefore citizens have worked to draft an ballot initiative to protect the important watersheds.
+The county has not acted to do so therefore citizens have worked to draft an ballot initiative to protect the important watersheds. |

 Our Air

-We don't normally think about the air we breathe but we should.
+Father and son riding into a cloud of Quarry Dust at Kennedy Park We don't normally think about the air we breathe but we should.
 Every car and truck emits a trail of green house gasses (GHG) which has an impact on the environment.
 With over 3.5 million visitors annually and daily commuter traffic, that's lot of GHG.

 Additionally we need to be concerned about carcinogenic emissions from diesel engines and respirable crystalline silica particles from industrial operations.
-(See more under Our Health below)
+(See more under Our Health below) |

 Our Habitat

-Ever increasing deforestation for vineyard development with the attendant "deer fences" decreases the natural habitat for the animals that live in this biota.
+Ever increasing deforestation for vineyard development with the attendant "deer fences" decreases the natural habitat for the animals that live in this biota. |

 Our Health